-The North Eastern Education & Library Board is committed to ensuring that support is available not only for the young women and their families, but for the schools with which they are studying.
-The School Age Mothers Initiative (SAM) has been developing across the five Education & Library Boards since 1999, and is currently supported on a regional basis by Barnardos.
-NEELB Education Welfare Service (EWS) employs Project Officers who coordinate area SAM provision and oversee the support provided for the young women, offering advice and guidance as required.
+The Education Authority is committed to ensuring that support is available not only for the young women and their families, but for the schools with which they are studying.
+The Education Welfare Service (EWS) employs Project Officers who co-ordinate area SAM provision and oversee the support provided for the young women, offering advice and guidance as required.